Mc-Zen/tidy/docs/tidy-guide.typ

 {
   set text(size: .8em)
   let example-code-doc = tidy.parse-module(example-code, name: "my-module")
-  tidy.show-module(example-code-doc)
+  figure(align(left, tidy.show-module(example-code-doc)))
 })

 Cool, he?

+By default, an outline for all functions is displayed at the top.
+This behaviour can be turned off with the parameter `show-outline` of #ref-fn("show-module()").

-There is another little nice feature: in the docstring, you can reference other functions with the extra syntax `@@other-function()`.
+There is another nice little feature: in the docstring, you can reference other functions with the extra syntax `@@other-function()`.
 This will automatically create a link that when clicked in the PDF will lead you to the documentation of that function.

 Of course, everything happens instantaneously, so you can see the live result while writing the docs for your package.
 Keep your code documented!